 We believe it is our responsibility—not only as a business but also as good citizens—to ensure the future of generations to come.
 And while we are a global company, we are committed to strengthening the local communities in which we operate and enriching the lives of those who live there—many of whom are employees of GCT.
 Our many initiatives include buying and hiring locally, participating in charitable events, and protecting the surrounding environment and wildlife.

-Our approach goes beyond just meeting the minimum legal regulations.
+Our approach goes beyond just meeting the minimum regulations.
 We are continually pushing ourselves to proactively find ways to do things better like reducing fuel consumption and emissions, using resources wisely, and reducing our environmental footprint—all while maintaining our economic competitiveness.